 Since 1987, Gilead has delivered more than 25 innovative medicines, helping to improve treatment for people living with diseases such as HIV, viral hepatitis, cancer and other conditions.

-Our work in HIV continues to span the full continuum of HIV care – from prevention to treatment to working toward the ultimate goal: a cure.
-Beyond the science, we partner with our allies to help address the root causes driving the HIV epidemic, and are working to ensure that people living with HIV, and those at risk of infection, have access to our medicines.
+Our work in HIV continues to span the full continuum of HIV care – from prevention to treatment to working toward the goal of a cure.
+We are committed to a goal of offering options that can help address the differentiated needs and preferences of the diverse range of people living with and at risk for HIV.
+Beyond the science, we collaborate with partners to help address the root causes driving the HIV epidemic.
+We are working to ensure that people living with HIV, and those at risk of infection, have access to care and treatment.

 With the same tenacity, innovation and focus that drove our work in HIV, we delivered four treatments for chronic hepatitis C virus in less than four years.
 Today, more than 4 million people have been prescribed our HCV medicines and we continue to reach more people around the world.
 We have also been on the front lines of transforming care for people with chronic hepatitis B virus for 20 years and are actively pursuing multiple pathways toward a possible cure.
 In 2021, through the acquisition of MYR GmbH, we built on our strength in this area.